Four Lions: Plot

-Four radicalised British Muslim men living in Sheffield (three of whom are British Pakistani) aspire to become suicide bombers: Omar, who is deeply critical of Western society and interventionism; his dim-witted and anxious cousin Waj; Barry, a bad-tempered and rash English convert; and the naive Faisal.
+Four radicalised British Muslims living in Sheffield (three of whom are British Pakistanis) aspire to become suicide bombers: Omar, who is deeply critical of Western society and interventionism; his dim-witted and anxious cousin Waj; Barry, a bad-tempered and rash English convert; and the naive Faisal.
 When Omar and Waj travel to an al-Qaeda-affiliated training camp in Pakistan, Barry recruits a fifth member, Hassan, after witnessing him pretending to commit a suicide bombing at a conference.
-The training in Pakistan ends in disaster when Omar accidentally destroys part of the camp attempting to shoot down a suspected drone; the pair are forced to flee.
-Omar later uses the experience to assert authority on the group on his return to Britain.
+The training in Pakistan ends in disaster when Omar accidentally destroys part of the camp while attempting to shoot down a drone, and the pair are forced to flee.
+Omar uses the experience to assert authority over the group on his return to Britain.

-The group disagrees about what the target should be.
+The group disagrees about what their target should be.
 Barry wants to bomb a local mosque as a false flag operation to "radicalise the moderates" and Faisal suggests blowing up a Boots because it sells contraceptives.
-Ahmed, Omar's conservative, pacifist brother, tries to talk him out of doing anything violent; however, Omar and his wife, Sofia, mock Ahmed for his unwillingness to be in the same room as a woman, and accuse him of keeping his wife in a small room.
+Ahmed, Omar's conservative, pacifist brother, tries to talk him out of doing anything violent; however, Omar and his wife, Sofia, mock Ahmed for his unwillingness to be in the same room as a woman, and accuse him of keeping his wife in a cupboard.
 Sofia instigates a water gun fight with him, prompting Ahmed to leave in a huff.
 After the group begins production of the explosives, Hassan is left to watch the safehouse as Barry, Waj and Faisal test detonate a small amount of TATP contained in a microwave, using a nearby fireworks show to cover the sound.

 When they return, they find Hassan dancing with an oblivious neighbour.
 The group suspects they have been compromised and transport the explosives to a new location in grocery bags.
 Faisal trips up while crossing a field and is killed in the explosion.
 This angers Omar, who berates the others and leaves.
 Faisal's head is found, tipping off the authorities, and Omar tells the others and they reconcile.
 Omar decides to target the upcoming London Marathon due to having access to mascot costumes, which they use to conceal the bombs.
 Meanwhile, armed police raid Omar's brother's house.